-During committee, some delegates may be rude and insult your dignity.
-This can either be personal by insulting you, or delegation-focused by insulting the nation you represent.
+During committee, some delegates may be rude and insult the dignity of another delegate.
+This can either be personal by insulting the delegate, or delegation-focused by insulting the nation the delegate represents.
 This can happen through any formal medium, whether it is a speech, moderated caucus speech, or comments.
-When this occurs, you can ask the Chairs for a Right of Reply, which is a one-minute speech to respond to any accusations made against you by a fellow delegate.
+When this occurs, the delegate can ask the Chairs for a right of reply, which is a one-minute speech to respond to any accusations made against them by a fellow delegate.
 This does not require a vote, as it is at the Chair's discretion.

-An example in which a Right of Reply is in order is a situation in which Ethiopia says "South Africa's speeches are invalid".
-However, you do not get a right of reply if you are mentioned in passing, such if you are representing Brazil and the topic of your nation's drug-smuggling issues are brought up and the topic is Latin American drug trade.
+An example in which right of reply is in order is a situation in which Ethiopia says South Africa's speeches are invalid or stupid.
+However, countries do not get a right of reply if they are mentioned passingly, such as mentioning Brazil's drug-smuggling issue if the topic is Latin American drug trade.